How To Teach In The USA?

-The qualifications you need to teach in USA are:
+The qualifications you need to teach in the USA as a foreigner are:

 The US is a vast country and the cost of living varies widely.
 The most expensive cities are Los Angeles, Boston, New York and San Francisco.
 Living in these cities on a teacher’s salary is, of course, doable.
 But you may have to compromise on the quality of life in terms of accommodation, travelling and entertainment.
 The smaller cities like Tucson, Oklahoma City or Cincinnati have lower costs of living.
 Life in small-town USA is much more economical, in terms of rents and other monthly outflows.
 Any analysis of the cost of living in the US must take into account the variations across regions and cities.

 House rentals are prohibitively high in cities like San Francisco and New York.
 But if we take the national average, rent will account for around 34 percent of your monthly outflow.
 The rent for a one-bedroom apartment in the city center can be as high as $1,300.
 If you go house hunting outside the city center, you may be able to get a similar sized apartment for $1000.
 The utilities bill per month can go up to an exorbitant $150.
 This will include heating and cooling costs, electricity, water and garbage collection.
 Surprisingly, phone costs and internet facilities do not come cheap in the world’s most developed country.
 Your mobile phone and internet bill per month could total as much as $70.